 - Pulmonary hypertension

-- Hypersensitivity reactions to RAPIBLYKTM or any of the inactive ingredients
+- Hypersensitivity to landiolol or any of the inactive ingredients

 Warning and Precautions

-- Hypotension: Patients with hemodynamic compromise, hypovolemia, or on interacting medications are at increased risk of hypotension.
+Patients with hemodynamic compromise, hypovolemia, or receiving interacting medications are at increased risk of hypotension.
+Monitor blood pressure closely.
+Reduce or discontinue RAPIBLYK if hypotension occurs.

-- Patients with Hyperthyroidism: Beta-adrenergic blockade may mask certain clinical signs of hyperthyroidism.
+Beta-adrenergic blockade may mask clinical signs of hyperthyroidism.
+Abrupt withdrawal may precipitate thyroid storm.

-- Patients at Risk of Severe Acute Hypersensitivity Reactions: may be more reactive to allergen exposure.
-Patients using beta blockers may be unresponsive to the usual doses of epinephrine used to treat anaphylactic or anaphylactoid reactions.
+Patients at risk of anaphylaxis may be more reactive to allergen exposure and may be unresponsive to usual doses of epinephrine.

 Adverse Reactions